-The Group performs individual impairment assessment under ECL model on other receivables with gross carrying amount of approximately HK\$11,276,000 (2022: approximately HK\$10,763,000), the Group measures the loss allowance at lifetime ECL, in view of the past repayment history, or recent evidences for default payments, the Group has provided reversal of impairment loss of approximately HK\$102,000 (2022: impairment losses of approximately HK\$10,654,000) (lifetime (creditimpaired)) on the related other receivables during the year ended 31 December 2023.
+For deposits for purchase of raw materials, the Group uses internal credit rating to perform individual impairment assessment under ECL model with gross carrying amount of approximately HK\$143,333,000 (2023: approximately HK\$150,647,000).
+As at 31 December 2023, the Group measures the loss allowance at 12-month ECL.
+Due to a significant increase in credit risk since initial recognition during the year, as at 31 December 2024, the Group measures the loss allowance at lifetime ECL.
+The Group has provided impairment losses of approximately HK\$56,950,000 (lifetime (credit impaired)) (2023: approximately HK\$29,273,000 (12-month ECL) on the deposits for purchase of raw materials during the year ended 31 December 2024.

-For deposits for purchase of raw materials, the Group uses internal credit rating to perform individual impairment assessment under ECL model with gross carrying amount of approximately HK\$150,647,000 (2022: Nil), the Group measures the loss allowance at 12-month ECL, in view of the probability of default upon initial recognition and loss given default, the Group has provided impairment losses of HK\$29,273,000 (12-month ECL) on the deposits for purchase of raw materials during the year ended 31 December 2023.
+For deposits for acquisition of property, plant and equipment, the Group uses internal credit rating to perform individual impairment assessment under ECL model with gross carrying amount of approximately HK\$9,702,000, The Group measures the loss allowance at lifetime ECL, in view of a significant increase in credit risk since initial recognition.
+The Group has provided impairment losses of approximately HK\$3,855,000 (lifetime (credit impaired)) on the deposits for acquisition of property, plant and equipment during the year ended 31 December 2024.